 5.1.2 Security threats

-Editor’s Note: the feasibility of the denial of service (i.e. caused by false user-plane data or control-plane data) is FFS.

 Editor’s Note: whether the availability issue is a security threat is FFS.

 Editor’s Note: whether there are more security threats is FFS.

 Editor’s note: The risk of resource depletion of 3GPP system due to UE's incomplete AKA procedure is dependent on agreed architecture solution direction of S&F KI in SA2.